 Fannie Mae, Freddie Mac, and the Federal Home Loan Bank system made housing affordable for most Americans for decades.
 But they functioned as government-sponsored entities.
 This meant they had to be profitable for the shareholders while creating the secondary market that made the resale of mortgages feasible.

 Together, Fannie and Freddie saved the U.S. housing market.
 By 2009, Fannie Mae, Freddie Mac, and FHLB provided 90% of the financing for new mortgages.
-This was more than double their share of the mortgage market prior to the 2008 crisis.
+That was more than double their share of the mortgage market prior to the 2008 crisis.
 Private mortgage financing had simply dried up.

 Both Fannie and Freddie are now under the conservatorship of the Federal Housing Finance Agency.
 The U.S. Treasury Department owns all their senior preferred stock.
 All of their profits go to the U.S. Treasury.
 Investors can still buy common stock and junior preferred stock.
 The conservatorship doesn't allow them to pay dividends.